CeeJayyy007/auto-app-backend/README.md

   - ...

 - **Super Admin/Owner:**

   - Assign admin roles
   - Access financial and workshop performance metrics
   - ...

+- **Other features can be found in the product requirements document**

 ## Technologies Used (Backend)